- Cyber Patterns by Jason Levin

 In high school, I started a YouTube channel with friends.
 We racked up a few thousand views, but gave it up when we didn’t go viral.

-When I found Tim Ferriss’s work as a junior, I started a newsletter, but gave that up because I didn’t see traction after two months.
+When I found Tim Ferriss’s work as a junior, I started a blog, but gave that up because I didn’t see traction after two months.

-Somewhere between 2020 and 2022, I learned the value of patience.
-Maybe it was from COVID, but I genuinely think it was from learning to code.
+Thankfully, somewhere between 2020 and 2022, I learned the value of patience.
+Maybe it was from COVID, but I think it was from learning to code.

 In July 2021, I did a data science bootcamp because I was afraid my English degree wouldn’t get me a job.
 I figured I’d work in coding to pay my bills while I built up my reputation as a writer — and somehow, my plan worked.

 I sucked at coding.
 I was absolutely terrible.
+I’d never done it in my life before the bootcamp.
 But, I pushed through, drank iced coffee by the gallon, and got myself a job on the data team at American Express.

 This experience made me realize that when you suck at something, you need to keep pushing through if you want to succeed.